OpenSSH Server configuration for Windows Server and Windows

 Not applicable in Windows.
 To prevent administrator login, use Administrators with DenyGroups directive.

 If you need file based logging, use LOCAL0.
-Logs will be generated under %programdata%\ssh\logs.
+Logs are generated under %programdata%\ssh\logs.
 Any other value, including the default value AUTH directs logging to ETW.
 For more info see Logging Facilities in Windows.

 The following configuration options are not available in the OpenSSH version that ships in Windows Server 2019 and Windows 10 1809: